-The bush has average water needs.
-Be sure to water it during periods of drought in the summer and or spells of particularly hot weather.
+This bush has average water needs; the standard "1 inch of water per week" rule will generally work fine for hydrangeas.
+Lack of water may result in fewer flowers, so be sure to water it during periods of drought in the summer and or spells of particularly hot weather.

 If your soil is poor to begin with, this plant should be fed well.
 The best thing to do in such instances is to amend the soil with plenty of compost yearly.
 If you do not mind using chemicals, you can supplement the compost with the application of a slow-release, balanced fertilizer each spring once growth has begun.

 Withhold all fertilizer after late July, as this allows the shrub to move toward winter dormancy.

 Strawberry Vanilla™ is a unique cultivar of Hydrangea paniculata, but note that there are many other kinds of hydrangeas.
 The Hydrangea genus has several distinct species that are cultivated as garden plants.

 - Hydrangea paniculata: This species, which includes Strawberry Vanilla™, are often pruned into tree form, and are sometimes known as tree hydrangeas, or peegees.